“I didn’t have a real nose job – they only shaved the bone, they didn’t break it.” Jordan/Katie Price

 I guess I’m just an old mad scientist at bottom.
 Give me an underground laboratory, half a dozen atom-smashers, and a beautiful girl in a diaphanous veil waiting to be turned into a chimpanzee, and I care not who writes the nation’s laws. ("Captain Future, Block That Kick!", The Most of S. J. Perelman, 1992)

 A genre of play that never goes out of fashion is the one in which two brothers — less often two sisters — meet after long separation, and secrets buried for years are hauled into the open.
 The meeting will have been prompted by the death of a parent, generally the father, always identified as a bully, psychologically, physically or both.
 Incest doesn’t have to feature but behaviour that has wrecked the offspring has to be present and must be continuing to do its nasty work.
 Invariably one of the offspring will have escaped the foetid nest and become successful; almost always the other remained at home and hasn’t.
-(Jeremy Kingston Times May 6, 2011)
+(Jeremy Kingston.
+Times, 2011)

 In American movies, TV, offering people cups of tea is a sign of high gentility – even though it’ll be made with tepid water and a tea bag.